-* Syrian opposition to shun peace talks unless Assad exit is goal
+* Syrian opposition to shun peace talks unless Assad exit is

 * Confident Assad talks of running for re-election next year

 * Saudi Arabia plans to halt cooperation with United States